typescript-eslint/typescript-eslint/docs/getting-started/plugin-development/README.md

+---
+title: Writing an ESLint Plugin in TypeScript
-# Getting Started - Writing an ESLint Plugin in TypeScript
+sidebar_label: Writing an ESLint Plugin in TypeScript
+---

 TODO: